-Our senses do not provide a deterministic, one-to-one representation of the external world.
-On the contrary, sensory information is inherently noisy and frequently ambiguous.
-How do animals make adaptive perceptual decisions in the face of such uncertainty?
+Our senses do not reflect the external world with perfect fidelity; on the contrary, sensory information is inherently noisy and often ambiguous.
+How do humans and animals make adaptive perceptual decisions in the face of such uncertainty?